tytydraco/yessleep/out/My_grandmother_told_me_a_scary_bedtime_story_years_later_I_found_out_that_the_story_she_told_me_was_horrifyingly_true_.md

 But the silence that followed was the most unsettling part.
 No roar of pain, no growl—this thing moved with an unnatural quiet; even as it moved, it made no noise.
 It descended to the floor, its grotesque form dwarfing the space in my room.
 As it loomed closer, lowering its body in a predatory crouch, I swung the mangled bat wildly.

-The bat connected with a sickening thud, splintering wood raining down as the blow landed.
+The bat connected, with a bone crunching impact, sending more shards of wood flying through the air.
 The creature recoiled, its grotesque form momentarily faltering.
 Seizing my chance, I bolted past the thing, flung open the bedroom door, and slammed it shut behind me with a resounding bang.

 Adrenaline pumping, I raced down the stairs, each step echoing in the sudden silence.
 Reaching the living room, I fumbled for the light switch, illuminating the space with a warm glow.
 Panting, I gripped the broken bat like a lifeline; its splintered end pointed towards the top of the stairs, towards the thing in my room.